projectara/greybus-spec/source/special.rst

 """""""""""""""""""""""""""""""""""""""""""""""""
 Table :num:`table-svc-powermon-get-rail-names-response` defines the Greybus SVC Power Monitor Get Rail Names Response payload.
-If the Response message header has the :ref:`greybus-protocol-error-codes` not equal to GB_OP_SUCCESS, the values in the Operation Response payload are undefined and shall be ignored.
+If the Response message header has the :ref:`greybus-operation-status` not equal to GB_OP_SUCCESS, the values in the Operation Response payload are undefined and shall be ignored.

 Otherwise, If the status field in the Operation Response payload is not